 Start with a fresh head of cabbage, cored.
 Put that head of cabbage into a pot of boiling, salted water and let it blanch for a few minutes.
 The outer leaves will start to come loose from the head.
 I use a pair of tongs to remove these outer leaves and stack them on my cutting board.
 I continue this process until all the leaves are loose and ready to be filled.

 The leaves are now ready for filling.
-Use a filling of your choice but mine generally include:
+Use a filling of your choice but my cabbage rolls generally include:

 - raw ground meats (a combination of Italian Sausage and chicken is nice, plain ground beef, regular sausage, veal, ground turkey, etc. all work)